-Josh Emanuel is a music educator, percussionist, composer, and music technology specialist from Suffern, NY.
+Josh Emanuel is a music educator, percussionist, composer, and music technology specialist in Ramsey, NJ.
 He is currently a middle school general and instrumental music teacher at Nanuet Public Schools in Nanuet, NY.

 Josh received a B.M. in Music Education from the Crane School of Music in 2011 and an M.S. in Music Technology from Indiana University Purdue University Indianapolis (IUPUI) in 2012.
 At IUPUI, Josh taught music theory and music fundamentals courses to undergraduate students while working towards his degree.
 His graduate work focused on using music technology to further music education.
 He spent much of his time working with the IUPUI Telematic Collective as a composer, performer, and technology specialist.
-Expanding on his work with the Telematic Collective, Josh is exploring the potential of telematic performance in music education.
+Josh is currently pursuing his PhD in Music Education at NYU, focusing on music technology and music education.

 Josh was previously a Visiting Instructor and Technology Coordinator at the Crane School of Music at SUNY Potsdam and the music teacher at St. Gregory Barbarigo School in Garnerville, NY.